tie-set/stadle_docs/docs/quickstart.rst

 STEP 2: Install STADLE Client
 ******************************************

-The STADLE client can be installed using the following command:
+The STADLE client can be installed using the following commands.

+First upgrade the pip.

 .. code-block:: python

+  pip install --upgrade pip

+Then, install stadle-client.

+.. .. code-block:: python

-  pip install stadle-client
+..  pip install stadle-client

+..
 If the command above is not working with your environment, please try the following command:

 .. code-block:: python